Search for videos, channels and playlists. (By default, the function searches for videos.)

 - video_type

-get all results, iterating through all the results pages.
-Default is
+- get all results, iterating through all the results pages.
+Default is - TRUE.
+Result is a- data.frame.
+Optional.

 - max_pages

-Maximum number of pages to retrieve when get_all is TRUE.
-Default is 10.
-Set higher for more results, but be aware of API quota limits.
+- Maximum number of pages to retrieve when get_all is TRUE.
+Default is Inf (no page limit).
+Setting a lower value can reduce API quota usage.

 - ...